 One of the smells that rats definitely dislike because it heightens their sense of danger is the smell of their predators.
 If a rat comes across the odor of an animal like a cat, ferret, stoat, or raccoon, they are likely to stay away.

-An article with evidence of rats’ aversion to the odor of predators was published in The Journal of Neuroscience.
-Researchers discovered that smells from mammals such as cats elicit a strong stress response in rats.
-They noticed that when various species of rats were exposed to the odor of cats or ferrets, their stress hormones rose and their behavior changed.
-So, keeping a cat at home to keep vermin away might not be such a bad idea after all.
+Evidence of rats’ aversion to the odor of predators has been published in The Journal of Neuroscience and Behavioral Neuroscience.
+Researchers discovered that smells from cats and ferrets elicit a strong stress response in rats.
+They noticed that when rats were exposed to cat and ferret odors, their stress hormones rose and their behavior changed.
+So, keeping a cat at home to keep vermin away might not be such a bad idea.
 Cats are not just good at natural pest control, but even their odor seems to act as a pest deterrent.